Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3xNaIkGbGTM.md

 ### Transcript

-> will you fix buildings hitboxes like the space elevator i think so there are a few buildings that still have kind of weird collision boxes, but i don't know how prioritized that is currently
+> will you fix buildings hitboxes like the space elevator I think so there are a few buildings that still have kind of weird collision boxes, but I don't know how prioritized that is currently